OSCE Special Monitoring Mission to Ukraine: Mandate and structure

 The mandate of the mission covered the territory of Ukraine within its internationally recognized borders.
 In 2020, the SMM consisted of around 700 Observers from 53 OSCE member states and additional local and international staff.

 The headquarters was located in Kyiv and the mission was headed by the Turkish diplomat Yaşar Halit Çevik who followed Ertuğrul Apakan in this post.

 The SMM used modern equipment to monitor the adherence of the parties to the ceasefire including drones and stationary cameras.

 The mission shared its observations publicly in different formats.
 This included daily reports, spot reports on specific incidents and thematic reports about general trends in their area of operation e.g. on the effect of the conflict on the access to education.
 The mission also has its own YouTube channel where it shares videos of its observations.
 The most popular of those videos shows a Russian convoy clandestinely entering Ukraine and has amassed over 300.000 views.

 Timeline of events

 The crisis deteriorated further with the intervention of the Russian Federation and its annexation of Crimea in March 2014.
 The unrest in the industrial, Russian-speaking Donbas region of eastern Ukraine would later escalate into the war in Donbas between Ukrainian government forces and separatist pro-Russian forces, including regular Russian troops.

 In an attempt to calm the situation, the OSCE decided to send the first one hundred observers of the Special Monitoring Mission on 21 March 2014.
-The conflict, however, continued to escalate regardless until on 5 September 2014 when the first Minsk Protocol was signed between parties to the conflict, including Ukraine and the Russian Federation.
+The conflict, however, continued to escalate regardless until peace negotiations led to the signing of the first Minsk Protocol on 5 September 2014 by parties to the conflict, including Ukraine and the Russian Federation.
 This established a ceasefire and included provisions that the Special Monitoring Mission would monitor the ceasefire.